-One of the stories that Paul told was of the Friendly Shooting.
+One of the stories that Paul told was of an evening at a Rochester roller-skating rink.
 Paul was at a performance by Erskine Hawkins and his minimalist Tuxedo Junction band.
 I have selected a few photographs from that evening below, but first, a word or two from Paul:

 “The economics of touring with a 16-piece band forced Erskine Hawkins to bring only 6 musicians, including himself on trumpet and Gloria Lynne, vocalist, to play a dance in Rochester, NY.
 The performance was held at a converted rollerskating rink.